AqwamCreates/DataPredict/docs/API/Models/NeuralNetwork.md

 #### Returns:

-* predictedLabel: The predicted output from the model.
+* predictedValue: The predicted output from the model.

 ## Inherited From